 Quantum Geometry: A Reunion of Physics and Mathematics

 Since the time of Isaac Newton, there has been a flow of ideas between mathematics and physics, which greatly influenced both fields.
 In the 20th century, both physics and mathematics underwent revolutionary changes and for a time parted ways.
 Over the last three decades, the interaction has been renewed, in a significant part thanks to the work of Maxim Kontsevich.
 The ideas and methods of modern quantum theory have been used to address classical mathematical problems in geometry and topology.
 String theory in particular was a fruitful source of such ideas.
-In his talk, Kapustin gave a glimpse of one instance of this interaction: the concept of quantized space-time.
+In his talk, Kapustin will attempt to give a glimpse of one instance of this interaction: the concept of quantized space-time.